Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: TAO Central Detector Simulated Model

-This study utilizes simulated data generated by the TAO offline software to investigate calibration methods for SiPM parameters.
-This section presents the simulation model.
+This paper adopts simulated data produced with the TAO offline software to investigate calibration methods for SiPM parameters, and this section details the corresponding simulation model.

-TAO offline software is a tool for experimental data processing, physics data analysis and simulated data production.
-As a key component of the TAO experiment, the TAO offline software is built upon the SNiPER \cite{Ref23} framework and includes modules for physics event generator, detector simulation, electronics simulation, raw data conversion, calibration, reconstruction, and physical analysis.
-For simulated data production, the physics event generator, detector simulation and electronics simulation modules are utilized.
+The TAO offline software is a dedicated framework for experimental data processing, physics data analysis, and simulated data production for the TAO experiment.
+As a core offline component of the experiment, it is built on the SNiPER framework \cite{Ref23}.
+For the simulated data production in this work, three core modules are employed: physics event generation, detector simulation, and electronics simulation.